Key Takeaways:

 4. Handles System Calls and Interrupts

 When a program runs a system call or an event, such as a mouse click or a hardware interrupt, takes place, the operating system must react right away.
-It achieves this by context-switching to ‘stop’ the current request and ‘handle’ it.
+It achieves this by context-switching in os to ‘stop’ the current request and ‘handle’ it.

 After the event has been processed, the system proceeds from the former location again.
 This action encourages system and user interaction.